Even more skiing fun in one day

-In the heart of the Salzburg mountains, the new Panorama Link connection between the winter sports resorts of Flachau/Wagrain and Flachauwinkl/Kleinarl will create one of the largest and most diverse winter sports regions in Europe during the summer of 2020.
-With the combination of the three ski areas Snow Space Salzburg, Ski Paradise Zauchensee/Flachauwinkl and the Shuttleberg, we will offer you everything you need to make your winter vacation unforgettable.
+The Panorama Link cable car in the heart of the Salzburg mountains makes the winter sports resorts of Flachau / Wagrain and Flachauwinkl / Kleinarl one of the largest and most diverse winter sports regions in Europe.
+Nothing stands in the way of your unforgettable Salzburg winter holiday thanks to the merger of the three ski areas Snow Space Salzburg, Skiparadies Zauchensee/Flachauwinkl and Shuttleberg.

 In addition to its extremely reliable snowfall each year, the World Cup resort Zauchensee/Flachauwinkl draws attention for its unique variety of slopes and countless freeride opportunities.
 Freestylers looking for an athletic challenge will find that and more on the Shuttleberg in Flachauwinkl/Kleinarl.
-Europe's largest snow park, the Absolut Park Flachauwinkl has a lot to offer for both beginners and pros.
+You love challenges?
+Then Europe's largest snow park, the Absolut Park Flachauwinkl, is exactly what you are looking for.
+It has a lot to offer for both beginners and pros.

 You travel between the towns of Wagrain and Kleinarl while enjoying the amazing panorama of the Hohe and Niedere Tauern mountain ranges.
 The route of the 3.1 km long lift takes you from the mountain stations on the Grießenkareck over the ridges to the mountain station of Flachauwinkl-Kleinarl.
 The new 10-seat gondola lift will be built and operated by Snow Space Salzburg Bergbahnen AG together with Shuttleberg GmbH & Co.
 KG.